Members area

 When out cycling, rear view mirrors on your child’s bike can help them to see a car when it’s behind them.
 Our page on cycling is full of tips on how you can help your child to ride their bike safely.

-The importance of providing hearing aids or hearing implants to children with deafness in both ears as early as possible is widely recognised because this type of deafness will have a significant effect on a child’s ability to learn speech and language skills if left unsupported.
+The importance of providing hearing aids or implants to children with deafness in both ears as early as possible is widely recognised because this type of deafness will have a significant effect on a child’s ability to learn speech and language skills if left unsupported.

 However, there is currently no clear agreement on the benefits of providing hearing aids or implants to all children with unilateral deafness.
 Some children with unilateral deafness require additional support with their speech and language development, while others appear to manage very well without additional support.
 Your child should be assessed on an individual basis depending on their particular needs.